-Review and discuss applications from Nonprofit organizations during each stage of the grant review process (Letters of Inquiry (LOIs), Full Proposals (FPs), and Site Visits) in order to choose a Finalist to present their project for a vote at our Annual Meeting.
+Review and discuss applications from Nonprofit organizations during each stage of the grant review process — Letter of Inquiry (LOI), Full Proposal (FP), and Site Visit (SV) — in order to choose a Finalist to present their project for a vote at our Annual Meeting.

 - Choose ONE committee from the 6 available options.